 Elastic Development and Testing Environments

-Development and testing environments no longer require duplicate database environments – rather than creating multiple clusters for each environment, you can spin up a test environment as you need it, point it at the Snowflake storage, and run your tests before moving the code to production.
-With Redshift, you’re feeling the maintenance and cost impact of 3 clusters all running together.
-With Snowflake, you stop paying as soon as your workload finishes, since Snowflake charges by the second.
+Development and testing environments no longer require duplicate database environments.
+Rather than creating multiple clusters for each environment, you can spin up a test environment as you need it, point it at the Snowflake storage, and run your tests before moving the code to production.
+With Redshift, you’re feeling the maintenance and cost impact of three clusters all running together.
+With Snowflake, you stop paying as soon as your workload finishes because Snowflake charges by the second.